-The #1 mistake made by Manufacturing M&A Firms is also the #1 reason you shouldn’t hire them.
+The #1 mistake made by M&A Firms is also the #1 reason you shouldn’t hire them.
 Read to the end to find out why.
 They are ignoring a major trend in the acquisition of manufacturing companies.
-This #1 mistake means that some M&A firms are totally ignoring a category of buyer who is making more acquisitions in the current market than any other type of buyer.
+This #1 mistake means that some M&A firms are totally ignoring a category of buyer who is making more acquisitions in the last few years than any other type of buyer.

 How Large M&A Firms Market Manufacturing Companies

 M&A firms typically build a list of likely strategic buyers and private equities deemed to be good candidates for the acquisition.
 They market directly to these companies to spark interest in the acquisition.
 After narrowing the field of perhaps 100-200 companies down to a few dozen candidates, they have them submit offers in a time-structured process.

 The above-described methods of identifying probable acquisition candidates is appropriate and what every M&A professional should be doing.
 But if the broker is doing ONLY that, they are doing their client a huge disservice.